deschler/django-modeltranslation/docs/modeltranslation/usage.rst

 If one wants to turn rewriting of field names off, this can be easily achieved with ``rewrite(mode)`` method. ``mode`` is a boolean specifying whether rewriting should be applied.
 It can be changed several times inside a query.
 So ``X.objects.rewrite(False)`` turns rewriting off.

+``MultilingualManager`` offers one additional method: ``raw_values``.
+It returns actual values from the database, without field names rewriting.
+Useful for checking translated field database value.

 Auto-population
 ***************